Why Email is More Relevant Than Ever

-Manage what you measure.
-It’s great to gather data, but it’s worthless unless you do something with it.
-Your consumers give you a great deal of information—make sure you use it to your advantage to help build and strengthen your email strategy.
+Manage what you measure: It’s great to gather data, but it’s worthless unless you do something with it.
+Your customers can give you a great deal of information; make sure you use it to your advantage to help build and strengthen your email strategy.

 Regardless of age, email remains a highly competitive method of communication.
 As of November 2019, all age demographics use email relatively equally:

 - Ages 65+: 84.1%

 (Source: Statista, July 2020)

 Wondering when those sought-after millennials check their email?
 According to an Adobe study, 40% of millennials will check their work email while watching TV or a movie and 35% will check while in bed, 40% while on the phone, 26% while in the bathroom, 26% during a meal with others, 49% while in a work meeting, and 29% while in a video conversation.
 The percentages are much higher for checking personal emails: 66% of millennials said they check their personal email while watching TV and movies, 67% while in bed, and 48% while in the bathroom.